Medical Policy: 02.04.74

 For panel testing of an individual with a cancer diagnosis see policy: Expanded Genetic Panels to Identify Targeted Cancer Therapy 02.04.63

-Genetic testing for BRCA mutation/variants for all other indications, including but not limited to the following, is considered investigational.
+Genetic testing for BRCA mutation/variants for all other indications not managed in breast/ovarian or HBOC cancer, including but not limited to the following, is considered investigational.

-Further evidence is needed to establish the clinical utility of testing in populations outside of indications for breast cancer, ovarian cancers, Ashkenazi Jewish ethnicity, and HBOC risk.
-Tests are frequently conducted solely as informational, this will not alter medical management of the patient therefore testing currently lacks clinical utility and does not demonstrate improved net health outcomes.
+Further evidence is needed to establish the clinical utility of testing in populations outside of indications for breast cancer, ovarian cancers, fallopian tube cancer, pancreatic cancers, Ashkenazi Jewish ethnicity, primary peritoneal, metastatic prostate and HBOC risk.
+Tests are frequently conducted solely as informational; this will not alter medical management of the patient therefore testing currently lacks clinical utility and does not demonstrate improved net health outcomes.
 The outcome of the test must be expected to determine a covered course of treatment.
+Those with BRCA variants have an increased risk of prostate cancer, and patients with known BRCA variants may, therefore, consider more aggressive screening approaches for prostate cancer.
+However, the presence of non-metastatic prostate cancer in an individual, is not itself considered sufficient justification for BRCA testing.
+Frequently, the current health status in combination with family history determines the medical necessity of genetic testing.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.